A Monster Calls

 The book begins with Conor O’Malley, teenage son to a single mother battling cancer, awakening from a recurring nightmare to find an ancient and well-versed monster at his bedroom window.
 The monster eventually threatens to eat Conor alive if he doesn’t divulge the secrets of his nightmare – the details of which Conor has vowed never to tell another living soul.
 Crucially, though, Conor is not in the least bit frightened of his visitor.

-A non-illustrated version of A Monster Calls has been released but Jim Kay’s artwork is a phenomenal addition to the book, forging a dark and moody atmosphere to accompany Ness’ fine writing.
+A non-illustrated version of A Monster Calls has been released but Jim Kay’s artwork is a phenomenal addition to the book, forging a dark and moody atmosphere to accompany the excellent writing.
 The larger illustrations (often double-page spreads) mostly involve the monster or scenes from his stories, but this only adds to the anticipation of his arrival.
-Whilst it’s possible older readers might be sceptical of a fully illustrated book, it’s worth remembering prominent authors such as Philip Pullman have been vocal about the merits of illustration, and the interplay between artwork and text here is wonderful; to put it simply, the illustrated version of A Monster Calls is unmissable.
+Whilst it’s possible older readers might be skeptical of a fully illustrated book, it’s worth remembering that prominent authors such as Philip Pullman have been vocal about the merits of illustration, and the interplay between artwork and text here is wonderful; to put it simply, the illustrated version of A Monster Calls is unmissable.

 - In the UK alone, about 325,000 people were diagnosed with cancer in 2010 – that’s around 890 people every day.

 - Using money earned through royalties and foreign sales of Siobhan Dowd’s books, The Siobhan Dowd Trust works to give disadvantaged young people access to literature.

 - Watch the book trailer for A Monster Calls on YouTube.